ReinerNippes/nextcloud/README.md

 > **WARNING**: Your existing nginx/php/mariadb setup will be over written.
 Up to now I tested this only on newly installed AWS EC2 Ubuntu, Dedian, Fedora and CentOS machines.
 So backup of your existing configuration is a good advice.

-> **WARNING**: This playbook is not compatible with older version.
+> **WARNING**: This playbook is not compatible with older versions.
 Do not run this version on older installations.

 Requirements
 ------------